Trip Facts

 Autumn (October-December)

-It’s advisable to avoid winter (January to February), as freezing temperatures can make the Pikey Peak Trek more challenging.
-Similarly, the monsoon season (June to August) brings heavy rainfall, making the trail slippery and unsafe.
+It’s best to avoid winter (January–February), when freezing temperatures make Pike Peak trek more challenging.
+Similarly, the monsoon season (June–August) brings heavy rainfall, slippery trails, and potential safety hazards.

 Physical Fitness for the Pikey Peak Trek